Gohan and Japanese pickles

 Those are umeboshi.

-Wakayama Prefecture is famous as a production center for good umeboshi.
+Wakayama Prefecture is famous as a main production center for good umeboshi.

 Takuan is a popular and traditional pickle in Japan.

-Generally "kuchinashi", which is a kind of asian flowers, is added and it make daikon yellow.
+Generally, "kuchinashi" (common gardenia), which is a kind of asian flowers, is added and it makes daikon yellow.

-Nara-zuke is the pickles of asian melon or cucumber and has
+Nara-zuke is a pickle of asian melon or cucumber.

 The ingredients are packed in barrels with salt, then a weight is placed on the top.